Last update:

 vis = o -> getdata( class = 'hsi_visibility', /sortpa, paout = paout)

-You can also get all visibilities at once, in a single bag by using the /all keyword.
-Note that when you use /all, however, the edit, combine, and normalize functions and detector selection are bypassed - all of the visibilities in the bag are returned.
+You can also get all of the normal photon visibilities at once, in a single bag by using the /all keyword.
+Note that when you use /all, the edit, combine, and normalize functions and detector selection are still filtering the visibilities:

 all_vis = o->getdata(class='hsi_visibility', /all )